mfdev-solution/mfdev-solution/README.md

 - 👀 I’m interested in back-end developmentand ML and AI
 -
-- 🌱 I’m currently learning spring , nodejs and django
+- 🌱 I’m currently learning spring , React.js and augulard
 <!---
 mfdev-solution/mfdev-solution is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.